MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 ## Q&A

+### How do I qualify for the free tier of public projects?

+We will automatically apply the public project free tier limits if (a) your pipelines are part of an Azure Pipelines [public project](../../organizations/public/index.md) and (b) if the repository you build comes from a public repository in GitHub or from the same public project in Azure DevOps services.

-### Who can use the Build and Release Management features?
+### Are there limits on who can use Azure Pipelines?

-Azure Pipelines users with [basic access](https://visualstudio.microsoft.com/products/visual-studio-team-services-feature-matrix-vs) can author as many builds and releases as they want.
+You can have as many users as you want using Azure Pipelines.
+There is no per-user charge for using Azure Pipelines.
+Users with both [basic and stakeholder access](https://visualstudio.microsoft.com/products/visual-studio-team-services-feature-matrix-vs) can author as many builds and releases as they want.

-To approve releases, basic access is not necessary.
-Any user with [stakeholder access](../../organizations/security/get-started-stakeholder.md) can approve or reject releases.

 ### Are there any limits on the number of builds and release pipelines that I can create?

 No. You can create hundreds or even thousands of definitions for no charge.
 You can register any number of self-hosted agents for no charge.

+### As a Visual Studio Enterprise subscriber, do I get additional parallel jobs for TFS and Azure Pipelines?

+Yes.
+Visual Studio Enterprise subscribers get [one parallel job in Team Foundation Server 2017 or later](concurrent-pipelines-tfs.md) and one self-hosted parallel job in each Azure DevOps organization of which they are a member.

+### What about the option to pay for hosted agents by the minute?

+Some of our earlier customers are still on a per-minute plan for the hosted agents.
+In this plan, you pay $0.05/minute for the first 20 hours after the free tier, and $0.01/minute after 20 hours.
+There are some limitations of this plan, because of which you may want to consider moving to the parallel jobs model:

+- Using the per-minute plan, you can only run one job at a time.
+- If you run builds for more than 14 paid hours in a month, it may be more cost-effective for you to switch to the parallel jobs model.

 ### I use XAML build controllers with my organization.
 How am I charged for those?

 You can register one XAML build controller for each self-hosted parallel job in your organization.
 Your organization gets at least one free self-hosted parallel job, so you can register one
 XAML build controller for no additional charge.
 For each additional XAML build controller, you'll need an additional self-hosted parallel job.

-### As a Visual Studio Enterprise subscriber, do I get additional parallel jobs for TFS and Azure Pipelines?

-Yes.
-Visual Studio Enterprise subscribers get [one parallel job in Team Foundation Server 2017 or later](concurrent-pipelines-tfs.md) and one self-hosted parallel job in each Azure DevOps organization of which they are a member.